 Hands Child and Youth Mental Health staff will remain available for services during the COVID-19 pandemic to ensure continued treatment and support to new and current clients and families.

-To help protect our clients, our employees and the public, we are working to move services to online, telephone and video.
+To help protect our clients, our employees and the public, we have moved services to online, telephone and video.

 Online Counselling Clinics

 Hands CYMH services now offer bookings for online counselling clinics Tuesdays and Thursdays, 11 AM to 7 PM (last booked appointment at 5:30 PM).
 You can book an appointment by calling 1 800 668-8555 where, once you are registered, you will receive instructions to connect with a Child and Family Therapist online.

 Crisis Services are available by calling the Mental Health Crisis Line at 1-844-287-9072 to receive support by telephone call or video.

 Hands Mental Health Treatment Centre and community homes remain open and fully operational.
 Being a staffed home, staff engage in screening each day as well prior to attending to work.

 Hands therapists will continue to provide services online.
 We are reaching out to each of our current clients to determine the best way to offer confidential treatment and support during this time.
 We will also continue to add new clients for online services.

 Please see our website for links to resources for coping during these stressful times.